communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Applicant: I can choose a Fund then submit a vanilla application with one click and see it in a list

-- [ ] Applicant: Uses a form to give an application a title
+- [x] Applicant: Uses a form to give an application a title

-- [ ] Compliance Reviewer: I can see a list of applications
+- [ ] Compliance Reviewer: I can see a list of applications, their titles, funds and submission dates

 - [x] Funding Delivery Designer: I can declare different types of Application (just a title)